 Effective Use of The CUHK Research Data Repository

-Improving Postgraduate Learning (IPL) Courses offered by Library
+Improving Postgraduate Learning (IPL) Courses (Organized by Graduate School and CLEAR)

 The Improving Postgraduate Learning (IPL) programme, organized by the Graduate School and the Centre for Learning Enhancement And Research (CLEAR), is a structured and cross-disciplinary framework which aims to facilitate the learning of research skills for all postgraduate students.
 It is highly recommended for postgraduate students to build a solid foundation for their postgraduate studies.
 All postgraduates are welcome to join!